 "How deeply does he really care for you Hilary?
 After all, he is putting this tournament before you."

-Ignoring the pain she raised to her feet as Kai watched in silence.
+Ignoring the pain radiating through her body, she raised to her feet- Kai watched her in silence.

 "What took you so long?" she demanded angrily, watching Kai place a hand upon his now swollen cheek.
+Clearly shocked - she normally reserved her violent outbursts for Tyson.
 "You promised me!
 You liar, you promised you'd come back to the Blade Breakers once the stupid world championships were over!
 Instead you challenge Brooklyn for the right to battle Tyson!
 You would really stoop as low as joining Boris just to have your fucking World Championship title!
 Hiro was right to say that's all you truly care about!"
 She screamed angrily.

 "He's ashamed of you Hilary… he still thinks that girls are weak Hilary… He knows you're weaker than him and he's ashamed that he's even dating you!"

 She was panting heavily now, tears threatening to fall, but she kept her resolve and continued to throw all her anger she had at him.
-"Here I am, worried sick about you, wondering if Boris has managed to capture you again, wondering if you just up and left because you got sick of me or if you were ashamed of me-"
+"Here I am, worried sick about you, wondering if Boris has managed to capture you again, wondering if you just up and left because you were ashamed of me- Or maybe beating Tyson is all you truly care about-!"